pommicket/bootstrap/05/README.md

 # [bootstrap](../README.md) stage 05

-This stage consists of a C compiler capable of compiling TCC (after some modifications to TCC's source code).
+This stage consists of a C compiler capable of compiling tcc (after some modifications to tcc's source code).
 Run

 ```
 $ make
 ```

-to build our C compiler and TCC.
+to build our C compiler and tcc.
 This will take some time (approx. 25 seconds on my computer).
 This also compiles a "Hello, world!" executable, `a.out`, with our compiler.

-We can now compile TCC with itself.
-But first, you'll need to install the header files and library files which are needed to compile (almost) any program with TCC:
+We can now compile tcc with itself.
+But first, you'll need to install the header files and library files which are needed to compile (almost) any program with tcc:

 ```
 $ sudo make install-tcc0
 ```

 The files will be installed to `/usr/local/lib/tcc-bootstrap`.
-If you want to change this, make sure to change both the `TCCINST` variable in the makefile, and the `CONFIG_TCCDIR` macro in `config.h`.
+If you want to change this, make sure to change both the `TCCINST` variable in the makefile, and the `CONFIG_TCCDIR` macro in `tcc-0.9.27/config.h`.
-Anyways, once this installation is done, you should be able to compile any C program with `tcc-0.9.27/tcc0`, including TCC itself:
+Anyways, once this installation is done, you should be able to compile any C program with `tcc-0.9.27/tcc0`, including tcc itself:

 ```
 $ cd tcc-0.9.27
 $ ./tcc0 tcc.c -o tcc1
 ```

-Now, let's try doing the same thing, but starting with GCC instead of our C compiler:
+Now, let's try doing the same thing, but starting with gcc instead of our C compiler:

 ```
 $ gcc tcc.c -o tcc0a
 $ ./tcc0a tcc.c -o tcc1a
 ```

-In theory, these should produce the same files, since the output of TCC shouldn't depend on which compiler it was compiled with.
+In theory, these should produce the same files, since the output of tcc shouldn't depend on which compiler it was compiled with.
-If they are different, then perhaps a bug *was* introduced in some early version of GCC, and replicated in all C compilers since then!
+If they are different, then perhaps a bug *was* introduced in some early version of gcc, and replicated in all C compilers since then!
 Well, only one way to find out:

 ```